-Are looking for an apartment to rent, but curious what the difference is between an apartment and unit?
+You are looking for an apartment to rent and are curious about the difference between an apartment and a unit?
 While the terms are often used interchangeably, there can be some important differences, depending on the context.

-We explain some of the possible implications of these two different terms in the case one is using ‘unit’ to refer to the rental or purchase of a single-family dwelling or condominium.
+Next, we explain some of the possible implications of these two different terms in the case one is using unit to refer to the rental or the purchase of a single-family dwelling or condominium.

-The biggest difference between an apartment and unit is the ownership and property management.
+The biggest difference between an apartment and a unit is ownership and property management.
 A Homeowners’ Association or Condominium Association usually manages a unit since there are separate owners for each condominium/unit.
 Owners purchase these units as they do houses.
-If you rent a unit here, your property owner (i.e. landlord) will most likely be different than your neighbors’ and will likely be an individual.
+If you rent a unit here, your property owner (i.e. landlord) will most likely be different than your neighbors and will likely be an individual.

 Rules and Regulations

-Since the ownership is different, it also affects who you deal with as a renter including certain rules and regulations though basic fundamentals regarding a tenancy remain the same.
+Since apartment and unit ownership is different, it also affects who you deal with as a renter regarding certain rules and regulations.
+Basic fundamentals regarding a tenancy remain the same.

-In the case of an apartment, it is usually the property management company that enforces the rules and regulations while the landlord of an individual unit or condo, will generally self-manage.
+In the case of an apartment, it is usually the property management company that enforces the rules and regulations.
+With a unit, the landlord of an individual unit or condo will generally self-manage.
 With a property management company in apartments, the rules are a bit more uniform.
-Whereas in the case of condo units, they may vary more because each owner is different and may set their own unique requests for renters.
+Whereas in the case of condo units, they may vary more because each owner is different and may set their own unique requests of renters.

-Usually in apartment buildings owned by a corporation, apartment finishes are pretty standard.
-There could be different apartment layouts, and sometimes renovated or upgraded units, but generally they are consistent with regards physical features and colors including kitchen appliances, cabinets and bathroom fixtures.
+Usually, in apartment buildings owned by a corporation, apartment finishes are pretty standard.
+There could be different apartment layouts, and sometimes renovated or upgraded units, but generally, they are consistent with regard to physical features and colors including kitchen appliances, cabinets, and bathroom fixtures.

 On the other hand, units or condos may come with some differences especially if the property owner chooses to invest in updating a unit themselves.